torstenwerner/v-ai-be/README.md

 It should provide a virtual keyboard with square keys.
 Show a hint below the virtual keyboard: "Geben Sie bitte SS anstelle von ß ein."

+It should work nicely both in the desktop browser and the mobile browser.
+It should use vertical vs. horizontal layout dependending on the portrait or landscape mode of the mobile screen.

+### Skipping additional requirement

+The wordlist is too small.

 This error message is shown if the user submits an invalid word: "Kein gültiges Wort!"
 The current row does not change for invalid words.
 The user must change at least one cell in the current before submitting is allowed again.

-It should work nicely both in the desktop browser and the mobile browser.
-It should use vertical vs. horizontal layout dependending on the portrait or landscape mode of the mobile screen.